Do you know that you can go hiking in Cartagena?

 -I love these houses on the Caribbean coast.
 It reminds me of my grandfather’s home, says Alejandra.

-After a delicious lunch, a group of 5 young musicians arrives with their instruments.
+After a delicious lunch, a group of 5 young musicians arrive with their instruments.

 In addition to being known for its hammocks and handicrafts, San Jacinto is famous for its musicians.